-The Federal Reserve recently rolled out the FedNow Service for real-time payments, supporting P2P and a variety of other instant payment scenarios.
+In 2023, the Fed is rolling out the FedNowSM Service for real-time payments, supporting P2P and a variety of other instant payment scenarios.
 With FedNow, the government is aiming to drive wider use of real-time payments with a cost-effective service available to banks and credit unions of any size.
-For 2023, the 12 regional Federal Reserve banks will waive the monthly participation fee for banks.
-In 2024, banks will pay \$25 per month per routing transit number to use the FedNow service.
-Fees are monitored by the Monetary Control Act of 1980 to prevent the Fed from undercutting the private sector.22
+Pricing is expected to be "not much more than what FIs pay today for legacy services, such as checks and ACH."12

-Early adopter pilot programs for FedNow included FIs and Fiserv, to fintech Jack Henry & Associates that helped to test FedNow and shape development to address numerous instant payments use cases.
-Partners supporting FedNow helped financial institutions understand the impacts on operations, how to manage real-time processing, and how to minimize service interruptions.
+Early adopter pilot programs for FedNow are running in Fall 2022.
+Participants from FIs and Fiserv, to fintech Jack Henry & Associates are helping to test FedNow and shape development to address numerous instant payments use cases.
+Partners supporting FedNow will help financial institutions understand the impacts on operations, how to manage real-time processing, and how to minimize service interruptions.